Don't Pull Your Love: Other versions

+The song was sung by the characters Min and Max (Two-Face's henchmen, voiced by Rob Paulsen) in the animated film Batman and Harley Quinn.
+They perform in a henchpersons' tavern that Batman, Nightwing, and Harley Quinn visit for information on Poison Ivy.

-The Grass Roots who passed on the song were performing it in concert by 1996, with their live version - entitled "Don't Pull Your Love Out on Me Baby" - being included on the group's 2000 concert album Live at Last.
+The Grass Roots, who passed on the song, were performing it in concert by 1996, with their live version – entitled "Don't Pull Your Love Out on Me Baby" – being included on the group's 2000 concert album Live at Last.

-The song was also recorded by the Lettermen (album Love Book/ 1971), Sammy Babitzin (as "Kuin Tuhka Tuuleen" Finnish: album Sammy/ 1973): also a 1972 single release), and Guys 'n' Dolls (album The Good Times/ 1976), the last-named modifying the song to a duet with the lead vocals split between Dominic Grant and Martine Howard.
+The song was also recorded by the Lettermen (album Love Book, 1971), Sammy Babitzin (as "Kuin Tuhka Tuuleen" Finnish, album Sammy, 1973, also a 1972 single release), and Guys 'n' Dolls (album The Good Times, 1976), the latter modifying the song to a duet with the lead vocals split between Dominic Grant and Martine Howard.
 Jimmy Helms had a 1975 single release of "Don't Pull Your Love".

+Sonny & Cher covered the song on an episode of The Sonny & Cher Show in 1976.